dirkjanfaber/victron-vrm-api/README.md

 - Start (`integer`) : Timestamp from which to fetch data
 - End (`integer`) : Timestamp to which to fetch data

+In case of installation `dess`` there are even more configuration options.

 ![VRM API edit panel](./img/vrm-api-edit-panel.png)

+Note that instead of filling out the number of the VRM site id in the box, you can also use context variables, e.g. `{{flow.siteId}}` or `{{global.vrmId}}`.
+This allows to query the site that has been set in this context field.
+Of course you need to make sure that context contains a valid VRM site id first.

 ## Examples